adesmond00/Intune-Deployment-App/memory-bank/progress.md

     *   An `ApplicationsPage` component (`Front-end/src/pages/ApplicationsPage.tsx`) with a welcome message and navigation links/buttons.
     *   A `WingetAppPage` component (`Front-end/src/pages/WingetAppPage.tsx`) providing:
         *   UI for searching Winget apps via the `/winget-search` API.
-        *   Display of search results.
+        *   Correct handling and display of search results (parsing the nested `results` array from the API response).
         *   Ability to "stage" apps into a separate list.
         *   Basic loading and error handling for the search.
         *   Placeholder "Deploy" button.